 Did you know that there’s a sexually transmitted disease (STD) that infects about one in four American adults?
-At Capital Women’s Care - Bethesda, the team of professionals -- including Dr. Lewis Townsend, Dr. John Gschwend, Dr. Deena Kleinerman -- works to protect you against STDs and offers the HPV vaccine, which can prevent both genital warts and cervical cancer.
+At Capital Women’s Care - Bethesda, the team of professionals -- including Dr. John Gschwend, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, and Morgan Wilkerson, PA-C -- works to protect you against STDs and offers the HPV vaccine, which can prevent both genital warts and cervical cancer.
 If you live in or around Bethesda, Maryland and want to learn more about the HPV vaccine, call today to book your initial consultation.

 HPV infections are a group of common viruses that infect an estimated 80 million Americans.
 Around 200 conditions are included in the group of HPV infections, many of which spread through direct sexual contact.
 Each year, about 14 million people contract the sexually transmitted disease (STD).